Dan Patrick (politician): Cannabis

+On the issue Patrick has said, "I am and will always be against any pathway that could open the door to recreational marijuana in our state."

 Domestic partner benefits

 In November 2012, Patrick asked then-Texas attorney general Greg Abbott's office to issue an opinion on the constitutionality of government entities providing domestic partner insurance benefits.
 An amendment to the Texas Constitution in 2005 limits marriage to heterosexual relationships and prohibits similar, alternative legal arrangements.
 Patrick did not disclose his own views on same-sex marriage or civil unions for same-sex couples.
 He told the Houston Chronicle that his request was prompted by Dallas County's November 2012 decision and an Austin-area public school districts' October 2012 decision to join other Texas cities and counties in extending benefits to their unmarried employees' heterosexual or homosexual partners.

 Statutory rape laws

 Patrick was interviewed extensively on ABC's 20/20 segment "The Age of Consent: When Young Love Is a Sex Crime," defending his position on the strict Texas statutory rape laws.
 "While it seems unfair, he was 19, she was 15," says Patrick, "That's the price you pay.
 Even if you end up getting married."